Skip to Content

 • Identifying spacing issues where players might be crowding each other

-Slow-play is your best friend during film-session-style breakdowns.
-Run a play at normal speed first so the team sees the overall flow, then rewind and run it in slow-play to break down each movement.
+Slower speeds are your best friend during film-session-style breakdowns.
+Run a play at 1x first so the team sees the overall flow, then rewind and run it at 0.5x to break down each movement.

 Step-by-Step Navigation